People ask us how spiritual exploration differs from religion? They are two very different things. Find out how this difference affects your life.

 The three most popular religions in the world focus on faith and belief in imaginary friends and enemies.
 They are the rebranding of Egyptian, Babylonian, Persian, and Assyrian mystery religions.
 The modern versions of these superstitions are the Abrahamic traditions of Judaism, Christianity, and Islam.
 But mythology works well.
 Today these religions boast over 4 billion members.
 These regions have well over 10,000 different variations.

 Everyone has a unique approach to the subject of a higher power.
-Each religion proclaims that they have the correct interpretation of these systems.
+Each religion proclaims that to have the correct interpretation of these systems.
 They have a critical mass in the culture.
 So, they significantly influence the cultural narrative in many parts of the world.

 Whether you believe in these religions, you still feel their effects.
 They use their influence to infiltrate society with their superstitions.
 Use proven groupthink manipulation tactics that make and maintain converts.
 Faith and belief can subvert thinking.
 These tools have an inverse effect on the use of reason and common sense.